-As digital transformation continues to accelerate, insurers are once again experiencing rapid growth as the top strategic factor, signaling they are successfully navigating and adapting to the new market conditions created by the pandemic.
+As digital transformation in the insurance industry continues to accelerate, insurers are once again experiencing rapid growth as the top strategic factor, signaling they are successfully navigating and adapting to the new market conditions created by the pandemic.
 Insurers are turning their circumstances into insurance innovation and growth opportunities.

 Figure 2: Seven-year trends in the state of insurers’ strategic activities in the past year